flapjs/FLAPJS-WebApp/src/app/modules/cfg/CFG.md

 A Rule just contains two strings, the left hand side (lhs) and the right hand side (rhs) of the arrow usually drawn when writing rules. **All strings meant to be lhs and rhs have all white space removed**

 A CFG has a set of Variables, a set of Terminals, a list of Rules, and a starting variable.
 Similar to RE, it also stores its errors from validation in a list.
-Aside from setting and getting all the fields, adding a rule can automatically update the variables and terminals (currently be making the lhs of a rule a Variable and adding the captial letters of the rhs to Variables and everything else as a Terminal).
+Aside from setting and getting all the fields, adding a rule can automatically update the variables and terminals (currently be making the lhs of a rule a Variable and adding non PIPE and EMPTY characters as terminals).
 This function is called <code>addRule</code> and it also allows the user to add rules including pipes on the rhs to represent multiple substitutions (e.g. S -> A | B)

 ### ConvertCFGtoPDA